tommy128works/Todo-List/README.md

 ## Project Description

-Keep track of yours tasks using this Todo List!
+Keep track of your tasks using this Todo List!

 [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) stores the user's data on the browser itself.
 This means your projects and tasks will still be there after you close and re-open the page!